 NEIGHBORHOOD GRANTS.
 Our Neighborhood Grants Initiative invites neighbors in our focus areas to identify beautification and/or improvement projects they would like to see on their blocks and submit an application to Habitat for funding for the tools and materials to make the projects possible.
 Upon approval, neighbors work together to plan for and carry out the projects.
 Habitat supports the projects through funding, resource guides, materials advice, and, to the degree needed, structured planning sessions.

-ENERGY EFFICIENCY TRAINING.
-The benefits of an energy efficient home for low-income households are expansive and include: reduced heating and cooling costs, improved air quality, improved lifespan of heating and cooling systems, fewer pests, increased home resale value, a more comfortable place to live, and reduced dependence on fossil fuels.
-Alongside the West Pullman-based nonprofit, Sustainable Options for Urban Living, Habitat Chicago provides free workshops on improving home energy efficiency and distributes free energy efficiency kits to low-income Chicagoans.
+HOME CARE WORKSHOP SERIES.
+The benefits of properly taking care of your home are expansive and include: reduced heating and cooling costs, improved air quality, improved lifespan of heating and cooling systems, fewer pests, increased home resale value, a more comfortable place to live, and saved time and money down the road.
+Habitat Chicago provides free monthly workshops with information, resources, and project ideas to make homeowners feel more confident and self-sufficient in their ability to care for their home.

 COMMUNITY ACTION.
 We provide consultation and ongoing training and support for residents of our focus neighborhoods who want to develop civic groups to improve the quality of life in their neighborhoods.
 As appropriate, we provide or connect resources to local action groups (think: block clubs) to execute their projects.
 It is a highly customized process, ultimately resulting in 100% resident-led efforts.
 For example, we have helped residents execute projects like an annual Christmas Tree Lighting Ceremony and job fairs.